Company and tax law

 In this context, Law no. 1.483 of 17 December 2019 provides for the creation and allocation of a digital identity by the State to legal entities (registered in a public service register), and the possibility for persons in the private sector to create and allocate a digital identity to natural or legal persons.

-In this context, we can act as a certification agent in order to manage your company's fleet of electronic certificates during their life cycle (registration process including the control of the file and the identity of the holder, renewal and revocation process with the DEE).
+In this context, we can act as a certification agent in order to manage your company's fleet of electronic certificates during their life cycle (registration process including the control of the file and the identity of the holder, renewal and revocation process with the DDE).

 Arbitration and mediation